Reliable LLM-Based Edge-Cloud-Expert Cascades for Telecom Knowledge Systems: Reliable Edge-Cloud-Expert Cascading

 \section{Reliable Edge-Cloud-Expert Cascading}

 In this section, we propose a novel methodology that optimizes the thresholds $\phi$ in problem (\ref{constrain_problem}) to provide formal statistical reliability guarantees as in (\ref{FWER_goal}).
-This is done by leveraging recent advances in hyperparameter selection via \emph{multiple hypothesis testing} (MHT) \cite{ltt,to_cascade_or_not,ltt_test_time_scaling, amir}.
-We start by introducing ways to evaluate the epistemic uncertainty and confidence scores used in the cascading rule (\ref{cas}), and then we discuss the optimization of the thresholds $\phi$.
+This is done by leveraging recent advances in hyperparameter selection via \emph{multiple hypothesis testing} (MHT) \cite{ltt,to_cascade_or_not,ltt_test_time_scaling, amir}. {{ While this paper focuses on the telecommunications domain, the proposed methodology framework is domain-agnostic and can be applied to any setting in which a calibration set is available.}} We start by introducing ways to evaluate the epistemic uncertainty and confidence scores used in the cascading rule (\ref{cas}), and then we discuss the optimization of the thresholds $\phi$.